 Not as good as Aliens nor Predator, but it’s still better than any of their sequels (and with a interesting spin at no extra cost).

-The catch phrase for the film is, ??Whoever wins, we lose.??
-That?s not exactly correct, but it does set the stage for the biggest modern movie monster showdown since Freddy vs. Jason.
-Ever since the appearance of the ??Alien?? skull in the spaceship for Predator 2, bets were in being placed.
-Who would win in a showdown: the face-hugging, acid-blooded, hive-minded aliens or the ?¼ber-teched, hunter-cultured, dreadlocked predators?
+The catch phrase for the film is, “Whoever wins, we lose.”
+That’s not exactly correct, but it does set the stage for the biggest modern movie monster showdown since Freddy vs. Jason.
+Ever since the appearance of the Alien skull in the spaceship for Predator 2, bets were in being placed.
+Who would win in a showdown: the face-hugging, acid-blooded, hive-minded aliens or the uber-teched, hunter-cultured, dread-locked predators?

 Writer/director Paul W.S.
 Anderson has again shown knowledge of his subject; he not only had to continue two established storylines but integrate them realistically enough to make the plot work.
 The Antarctic ruins, for example, are a joy for fans to behold; as each chamber becomes obvious in its function, they serve to build the tension perfectly.
 The inclusion of Lance Henriksen (who played the Bishop android in Aliens and Alien3) helps lend a familiar face to the story to move it along, but actress Sanaa Lathan adds a fresh face to the franchise and a possible jumping point to further stories if the film turns a profit.

 To be fair, there have been numerous graphic novels (read: comic books) to draw the right story from, something that Freddy and Jason never really had.
 Although the hard R-rated purists may not love the film completely (apparently, you can show all the green-glowing and acid blood splatter that you want but human gore is a no-no) with a mere PG-13 film, but the action and effects keep coming and don’t disappoint.
 Anyone who ever smiled at the thought of aliens and predators battling for supremacy will certainly get their money’s worth.